Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

    <img src="jpg/create_lifecycle_policy.png" width="200" height="200" />

-   Take the [lifecycle script](docker/onstart) paste it into the editor window.
+   Open the [lifecycle script](docker/onstart) and paste its content into the editor window.

    Creating the Notebook takes about 8 minutes.